YasinDehfuli/How-To-Verify-Git-Commits/README.md

 ![Signed Commits](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/xm2p6qtfnrmqybdkj6v8.png)

+As you can see [verified commits](https://github.com/YasinDehfuli/How-To-Verify-Git-Commits/commits/master/) of this repository.

 If you want to learn how to get GitHub achievements!
 You can learn it step by step here ==> [Get-Github-Achievements-Step-By-Step](https://github.com/4xmen/Get-Github-Achievements)